Gary Gulman: Career

-1993 – 2003: Early career
+1993–2003: Early career

 Gulman began performing at open mics in 1993 in the Boston area.
 In early 1999, Gulman began to pursue stand-up full time; he moved from his family home in Peabody to Los Angeles where he had received development deals.
 He worked on developing five different shows during this time but none of them were picked up by a television network.

 Gulman performed his first late night stand-up set in 1999 on The Tonight Show with Jay Leno.
 The following year, he performed on the Late Show with David Letterman.

-2003 – 2012: Touring, Last Comic Standing, and more TV appearances
+2003–2012: Touring, Last Comic Standing, and more TV appearances

 Gulman first came to national attention in 2003 when he was a contestant on the second season of the NBC reality-talent show Last Comic Standing.
 In season 2, he finished in third place behind John Heffron and Alonzo Bodden.
 Gulman was also on the third season of the show in 2004.
 Following Last Comic Standing, Gulman released his first comedy album Conversations with Inanimate Objects.
 He then appeared in Dane Cook's documentary series Tourgasm which premiered on HBO in 2006; Gulman appeared with fellow comedians Dane Cook, Jay Davis, and Robert Kelly.

 Wanting to have more opportunities to perform stand-up, Gulman moved to New York City in 2006.
 In 2008, Gulman was the host of NESN's Comedy All-Stars.
 During this period, Gulman performed stand-up on The Tonight Show with Jay Leno (2005), Jimmy Kimmel Live!
-(2006), Last Call with Carson Daly (2006), The Late Late Show with Craig Ferguson (2007), and Conan (2011), among others shows.
+(2006), Last Call with Carson Daly (2006), The Late Late Show with Craig Ferguson (2007), and Conan (2011), among other shows.